akimehta/ankt1_lever/content/pages/about.md

 image: "images/photos/about.jpg"
 ---

 It's 1 am on a warm Christmas morning.
 I live in Melbourne, Australia so the second-half of December is usually warm.
 I am not getting sleep.
 Maybe it is the excitement of my birthday tomorrow, or a gush of sweet memories.
-Life has been and is continuing to be a beautiful journey.
-A fun-filled childhood, a teen age full of vast experiences with friends and relationships, and an adulthood of accountability, hardwork, competition and laughter all the way.
+Life has been, and is continuing to be, a beautiful journey.
+A fun-filled childhood, a teen age full of vast experiences with relationships, and an adulthood of accountability, hardwork, responsibilities, and laughter all the way.

 ## Ne verba patulosque numen vix libet